UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m2-reflection.md

 - View toggle (future update): Switches to a map perspective "Geo view".
 - `Manual Trigger`: Runs the dashboard based on selected conditions.

-2. Data Display Section: Displays food price information based on selected conditions.
+### 2. Data Display
+Displays food price information based on selected conditions.
-- Food price index tracking chart: Shows the average value, Month-over-Month change rate, and Year-over-Year change rate of the Food Price Index across all selected commodities within the chosen time and market range.
+- **Food price index summary card**: Shows the average value, Month-over-Month change rate, and Year-over-Year change rate of the Food Price Index across all selected commodities within the chosen time and market range.
-- Food price index line chart: Displays the Food Price Index values over time across different markets based on selected conditions.
+- **Food price index line chart**: Displays the Food Price Index values over time across different markets based on selected conditions.
-- Individual commodity tracking charts: Below a separator, this shows the average price, Month-over-Month change rate, and Year-over-Year change rate of USD prices for each commodity within the selected time and market range.
+- **Individual commodity summary card**: Below a separator, this shows the average price, Month-over-Month change rate, and Year-over-Year change rate of USD prices for each commodity within the selected time and market range.
-- Individual commodity line charts: Displays the USD prices over time for each commodity across different markets based on selected conditions.
+- **Individual commodity line charts**: Displays the USD prices over time for each commodity across different markets based on selected conditions.

 ## 2. Features in Proposal Yet To Be Done